wendulem/highlands-demo/README.md

 -Clone the repository and generate a virtual enviornment using the requirements.txt file using pip install -r requirements.txt
 -Download out model weights from here and place them in the repository folder You're all good to go now!

+For more help, type <br />

+    python main.py --help